cbxd/horizoverlay/README.md

 From Ladish:
 * Fixes a bug in the combatant filter.

+All of the Above, forked from kzvee to change their preferences and DH/CRT/CDH display:

-Use the URL https://kzvee.github.io/horizoverlay/ to use this overlay.
+Use the URL https://cbxd.github.io/horizoverlay/ to use this overlay.

+In ACT or OBS Browser with WS: https://cbxd.github.io/horizoverlay/?HOST_PORT=ws://127.0.0.1:10501/#/
+* update your port as needed